-Sam Bunn, born 1978, is a Linz based British artist and educator, working between installation, performance and film to explore a missing strand of popular storytelling, the eutopian narrative.
+Sam Bunn, born 1978, is a Linz based British artist and educator, working between installation, performance and film to create experiments, iterations and prototypes, often in collaboration with others.

 Serious additional and continuous thanks here to Kathi and Solomon, and to my mum, Carol, and dad, Tim, for their continuing support and engagement x x x x